aesara-devs/aesara/doc/extending/optimization.rst

     .. attribute:: include

-       A set of tags (a tag being a string) such that every optimization obtained through this OptimizationQuery must have **one** of the tags listed.
+       A set of tags (a tag being a string) such that every optimization obtained through this :class:`OptimizationQuery` must have **one** of the tags listed.
 This field is required and basically acts as a starting point for the search.

     .. attribute:: require

-       A set of tags such that every optimization obtained through this OptimizationQuery must have **all** of these tags.
+       A set of tags such that every optimization obtained through this :class:`OptimizationQuery` must have **all** of these tags.

     .. attribute:: exclude

-       A set of tags such that every optimization obtained through this OptimizationQuery must have **none** of these tags.
+       A set of tags such that every optimization obtained through this :class:`OptimizationQuery` must have **none** of these tags.

     .. attribute:: subquery

-       optdb can contain sub-databases; subquery is a dictionary mapping the name of a sub-database to a special OptimizationQuery.
+       :obj:`optdb` can contain sub-databases; subquery is a dictionary mapping the name of a sub-database to a special :class:`OptimizationQuery`.
-       If no subquery is given for a sub-database, the original OptimizationQuery will be used again.
+       If no subquery is given for a sub-database, the original :class:`OptimizationQuery` will be used again.

-Furthermore, a OptimizationQuery object includes three methods, ``including``, ``requiring`` and ``excluding`` which each produce a new OptimizationQuery object with include, require and exclude sets refined to contain the new [WRITEME]
+Furthermore, a :class:`OptimizationQuery` object includes three methods, :meth:`including`, :meth:`requiring` and :meth:`excluding`, which each produce a new :class:`OptimizationQuery` object with the include, require, and exclude sets refined to contain the new entries.

 Examples
 --------

-Here are a few examples of how to use a OptimizationQuery on optdb to produce an
+Here are a few examples of how to use a :class:`OptimizationQuery` on :obj:`optdb` to produce an :class:`Optimizer`:
-Optimizer:

 .. testcode::